Balanced Advantage Funds: Meaning, Benefits & Risks

 One key feature of balanced advantage funds is their dynamic asset allocation.
 Instead of maintaining a fixed proportion of equities and debt, these funds adjust allocations based on valuation metrics such as the Price-to-Earnings (P/E) ratio.
 When equity valuations are high, the fund reduces exposure to stocks and increases allocation towards fixed income or hedged equity positions.
 Conversely, when equities are attractively priced, the fund increases its exposure to them.

 This strategy helps manage risk effectively.
 By lowering equity exposure during overvalued markets, balanced advantage funds may reduce potential drawdowns.
-Similarly, by increasing equity allocation during undervalued phases, they can capitalise on growth opportunities.
+Similarly, by increasing equity allocation during undervalued phases, they can capitalize on growth opportunities.
 This systematic approach aims to provide risk-adjusted returns over a long-term investment horizon.

 Another advantage of balanced advantage funds is tax efficiency.
 If the fund maintains a gross equity exposure of 65% or more (including hedged and unhedged positions), it qualifies for equity taxation, which is generally more favourable compared to debt taxation in India.